heymumford/Samstraumr/README.md

 * WHAT: Organizes code into self-contained "Tubes" that interact dynamically, simplifying development and maintenance.
 * WHY: Reduces technical debt and complexity, making code easier to update and scale over time.
 * WHEN: Ideal for any project where long-term maintainability and adaptability are priorities.
-* WHERE: Applied in software development, inspired by natural systems' interconnectedness and adaptability.
+* WHERE: Test automation frameworks are the prime target of Samstraumr, because almost never can you re-architect a system under test, but almost always you can implement a lightweight, practical test automation approach to designing tests and test data for those systems.
-* HOW: By using clear, modular structures with well-defined interactions, creating functional, efficient, and resilient systems.
+* HOW: In the language of your choice, design clear, modular structures with well-defined interactions, creating functional, efficient, and resilient transformations of data and outcomes.

 *Meaning and Core Philosophy*